-You will also be given the opportunity to develop a range of applied skills including: communication skills; group work skills; organisational skills; design skills; information technology and broadcast skills.
+You will also be given the opportunity to develop a range of applied skills including: communication skills; group work skills; organisational skills; design skills; information technology and research skills.

 The CAM degree is widely recognised and highly regarded by the Communications industry in Northern Ireland.
-A recent initiative that has been a resounding success is the Publicity Association of Northern Ireland (PANI) Advertising Student Workshop competition.
-The workshop allows CAM students to work with students from the BDes (Hons) Design for Visual Communication course to respond to an advertising brief and to create a winning ad campaign.
+The lecturing team enjoy close links with many employers and there are many oportunities to get involved in real-life projects and gain professional work experience.
+One particuarly successful initiative is the Publicity Association of Northern Ireland (PANI) Advertising Student Workshop competition.
+The workshop allows CAM students to work with students from the BA (Hons) Graphic Design and Illustration course to respond to an advertising brief and to create a winning ad campaign.
 Students work in teams of around six and are assigned a mentor agency.
 Six advertising agencies come on board, representing the most prominent advertising professionals in Northern Ireland.
 The CAM course team hopes that PANI will continue to support this tremendously valuable initiative.

 Another important feature of the course is the option to undertake a work placement in third year, although the course can be completed in three years.